Vincent Ryan (priest): Return to Newcastle and Hunter region

-CNH complaint

 CNH provided a police statement in January 1997 and told police that her husband disclosed that Ryan used to "interfere" with boys in Merewether.
 CNH telephoned Ryan and said to him that she knew what he did to little boys.
-Ryan responded by saying "... yes, but I've stopped I've had help I went to Melbourne it's alright now...all I can say is I'm sorry."
+Ryan responded by saying "... yes, but I've stopped I've had help I went to Melbourne it's alright now ... all I can say is I'm sorry."
 After the admission from Ryan, CNH called the bishop's office and was being put through to Monsignor Cotter.
 She asked Cotter if he was aware that Ryan was molesting boys and his response was "... yes, we are aware he has been sent to Melbourne to get psychiatric help ... we'll deal with it."
 CNH then phoned the police and said she believed that Ryan was molesting boys.
 In an unsigned statement by Bishop Clarke in 1997, he referred to an anonymous complaint consistent with CNH's police statement.
 Clarke admitted he had received another allegation that Ryan had sexually abused CNH's husband when he was a child.
 Clarke did nothing.